-A parking aisle with more than 24 spaces in a double row shall provide and maintain landscaping islands at each end, or provide landscaping strips along the full length of the row, in accordance with the following
+A parking aisle with more than 24 spaces in a double row shall provide and maintain landscaping islands at each end and for each increment or portion thereof, or provide landscaping strips along the full length of the row, in accordance with the following standards.

-- Islands shall have a minimum dimension of nine feet and a minimum area of 162 square feet, a. including the curb (if curbing is provided). - Landscape islands that do not contain canopy trees shall contain three or more shrubs and also b. may contain understory trees. - Landscaping islands intended for the placement of canopy or understory trees shall maintain a c. minimum width of nine feet. - Landscape strips between adjoining rows of parking spaces or serving as driveway medians shall d. have a minimum dimension of nine feet, including the curb (if provided).
-Landscape strips that do not have canopy trees shall include shrubs planted no more than 10 feet on-center. - Landscaping strips running the full length of a row of parking spaces shall be provided so that no e. more than four rows of parking spaces are provided without a landscaping strip.
+- a.
+Islands shall have a minimum dimension of nine feet and a minimum area of 100 square feet, including the curb (if curbing is provided). - Landscaping islands intended for the placement of trees shall maintain a minimum width of nine feet. - c.
+Landscape strips between adjoining rows of parking spaces or serving as driveway medians shall have a minimum dimension of nine feet, including the curb (if provided). - d.
+Landscaping strips running the full length of a row of parking spaces shall be provided so that no more than four rows of parking spaces are provided without a landscaping strip.

-Separation of Light Poles and Trees 3.
+3. Separation of Light Poles and Trees

-In order to prevent the need to excessively trim trees within landscape areas and to maintain the effectiveness of parking area lighting, light poles shall be spaced at least ten linear feet from a canopy tree trunk, to the maximum extent practicable (see Figure <>, Landscaping Separation).
+In order to prevent the need to excessively trim trees within landscape areas and to maintain the effectiveness of parking area lighting, light poles shall be spaced at least ten linear feet from a tree trunk, to the maximum extent practicable (see Figure 5.9.8.B.3: Landscaping Separation).